A bit of MacBook Pro magic for you whether you have a MacBook Pro, Air, iMac to allow you to take your own local

 This article covers backing up to a directly connected external hard drive, if you are using Time Machine to back up to Apple Time Capsule, take a look at this article.

-1. Connect your USB, Thunderbolt or Firewire cable to your hard drive
+Or your Thunderbolt or Firewire cable to your hard drive.

-you know your external hard drive is not formatted to Mac OS Extended (Journaled) file system and need a little help then,
+Or you know your external hard drive is not formatted to Mac OS Extended (Journaled) file system and need a little help.

 Take a look at my article here on the site on Connecting an External Hard Drive to Your Mac.